-Funding is only available for the construction of an infrastructure project.
+Funding is only available for construction of infrastructure projects.

 Local governments should submit projects that are critical to the functioning of a community, where delivery of the project (or failure to deliver the project) will have a significant impact on the community's prosperity and wellbeing.